 Prior to March 29, 2017, our flagship OTC drug brand was Cold-EEZE^{\dot{O}} and our principal product was Cold-EEZE^{\dot{O}} cold remedy zinc gluconate lozenges, proven in clinical studies to reduce the duration and severity of symptoms of the common cold.
-In addition to Cold-EEZE[&] cold remedy lozenges, we also marketed and distributed non-lozenge forms of our proprietary zinc gluconate formulation, (i) Cold-EEZE[&] cold remedy QuickMelts[&], (ii) Cold-EEZE[&] QuickMelts[&] and Gummies products are based on a proprietary zinc gluconate formulation with certain (i) immune system support, (ii) energy, (iii) sleep and relaxation, and/or (iv) cold and flu symptom relieving active ingredients.
+In addition to Cold-EEZE[&] cold remedy lozenges, we also marketed and distributed non-lozenge forms of our proprietary zinc gluconate formulation, (i) Cold-EEZE[&] cold remedy QuickMelts[&], (ii) Cold-EEZE[&] Gummies and (iii) Cold-EEZE[&] cold remedy Oral Spray.
+Each of the Cold-EEZE[&] QuickMelts[&] and Gummies products are based on a proprietary zinc gluconate formulation with certain (i) immune system support, (ii) energy, (iii) sleep and relaxation, and/or (iv) cold and flu symptom relieving active ingredients.

-On January 6, 2017, we signed an asset purchase agreement (as amended, the "Asset Purchase Agreement"), by and among the Company, Meda Consumer Healthcare Inc. ("MCH") and Mylan Inc. (together with MCH, "Mylan"), for the sale of assets by us to Mylan (see Note 3).
+On January 6, 2017, we signed an asset purchase agreement (as amended, the "Asset Purchase Agreement"), by and among the Company, Meda Consumer Healthcare Inc. ("MCH") and Mylan Inc. (together with MCH, "Mylan"), for the sale of assets by us to Mylan (see Note 4).
 The sale of assets (i) was subject to stockholder approval and other customary closing conditions and (ii) consisted principally of the sale of our intellectual property rights and other assets relating to our Cold-EEZE[®] brand and product line (collectively, referred to herein as the "Cold-EEZE[®] Business") to Mylan, including all current and pipeline over-the-counter allergy, cold, flu, multi-symptom relief and immune support treatments for adults and children to the extent each is, or is intended to be, branded "Cold-EEZE[®]", and all private label versions thereof, including all formulations and derivatives thereof as set forth in the Asset Purchase Agreement.